WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 The assumption of steady state might instead be called "flow balance assumption" or "stability", depending on the book or paper that you're reading.
-A network queue model in steady state  has an arrival rate less than or equal to the departure rate.
-If a system is not in steady state, then one (or more!) queues in the model's network start growing without limit.
+A steady state network queue model has an arrival rate less than or equal to the departure rate.
+If a system is not in steady state, then one (or more!) queues in the model's network will grow without limit.

 What does a steady state assumption mean for your system?
 From a